Anusree6154s/serverless-vercel-configurations/12-node-vercel-ts-automatic-single-file/readme.md

-# Vercel config for vite-react and node fullstack website
+# Vercel config for node server with minimal files

 - serving client via backend using express.static()
 - works in production, but have to build client everytime we make changes to client